European Centre for Modern Languages (ECML)

 For updates on upcoming events please subscribe to the Léargas mailing list here.

-The ECML is pleased to announce that it will hold the workshop “A toolkit for implementing integrated didactics in language education” within the framework of the “Language education at the heart of democracy” medium-term programme.
+The ECML is pleased to announce that it will hold the workshop “Developing competences for democratic culture for young learners through language education” (DECODE) within the framework of ‘Language education at the heart of democracy’.

 Participants from Ireland will have their travel expenses paid by the ECML and will receive a lump sum allowance of €160 per activity day towards accommodation, subsistence expenses and local transport.

-Please read the description, fill in the application form and return it to languages@leargas.ie by 2 January 2026.
+Please read the full description, fill in the nomination form and return it to languages@leargas.ie by 4 August 2026.

 European Centre for Modern Languages CLIL Training Session